-CS teacher Montgomery County Public Schools
+CS teacher, Montgomery County Public Schools

-CS faculty University of Maryland College Park
+Faculty, University of Maryland College Park

 Montgomery County Public Schools has greatly grown its computer science program across K12.
 Elias Gonzalez teaches a section of AP Computer Science Principals to high school students who are all new to speaking English that is very successful.
 He answered some questions for us about his classes.

-Q: What are some of the needs for English language learners in a computer science class?
+What are some of the needs for English language learners in a computer science class?

-A: Vocabulary building, in general, is very important because the students are creating meaning at the same time they are learning computer science.
+Vocabulary building, in general, is very important because the students are creating meaning at the same time they are learning computer science.
 Community building is also even more important in these classes.
 Students in ELL are often separated into levels and don’t always get to connect with others at different levels.
 Computer Science classes bring together students across the levels in a very useful way.
 It can be doubly intimidating for students how are new to speaking English because so much is new: they don’t know the other students, the topic is new, and learning something new together in a supportive and collaborative way allows people to be vulnerable and succeed together.

-Q: What have you done to make students in your class more successful?
+What have you done to make students in your class more successful?

-A: I have an intern from UMD this year, Aaron, who knows the content well.
+I have an intern from UMD this year, Aaron, who knows the content well.
 Working together has been a great collaboration.
 Halfway through 1st quarter we sat down to analyze what was/wasn’t working.
 We realized that the tech literacy level of students was varied, and many didn’t know how to use the tools needed for online learning, and those tools and their instructions are in English.
 Knowing how to use the tools is not always taught directly but it is expected of students.
 It was important for us to simplify the process.
 We organized each day's work into a single slide presentation for students.
 Also, we put students in small groups to talk and work together but, in the beginning, students weren’t necessarily talking.
 We found that it worked to have medium-sized groups of 7 or so students with a teacher facilitating discussions than to break them off into smaller separate groups.

 Many things have helped support students in learning AP Computer Science.
 We offer lots of help time and lots of office hours.
 It's also very useful that code.org translates content on the screen.
 We also found that creating videos for students was helpful.